KaterynaKarabanova/Big-Orange-Cat-Inc/README.md

-To Do List
+-To Do List.

-Test task for Big-Orange-Cat-Inc company
+-Test task for Big-Orange-Cat-Inc company.
-In this project you can find To Do List with the abbility to add task, delete task and marked task as completed Used Tailwind for styling
+-In this project you can find To Do List with the abbility to add task, delete task and marked task as completed.
+-Used Tailwind for styling
 ![image](https://github.com/KaterynaKarabanova/Big-Orange-Cat-Inc/assets/135024704/b3fc7eac-d485-4261-b1eb-e6b829b011e1)